Bach Thao Park - Hanoi Botanical Garden

 How to get there

-From the city’s Old Quarter, it only takes you nearly 10 minutes to get to Bach Thao Park by taxi or motorbike taxi.
-You can also take a walk from Hoang Hoa Tham street to visit other nearby attractions, or wander along Phan Dinh Phung street to enjoy the rejuvenating natural atmosphere.
+Traveling from Hanoi's Old Quarter, it takes about 10 minutes to reach Bach Thao Park by taxi or motorbike taxi.
+Additionally, you might choose to walk along Hoang Hoa Tham Street to explore nearby attractions or stroll down Phan Dinh Phung Street to enjoy the refreshing natural environment.

 Photo: @phu.tc